 And this brings us to another important element in the hiring of a painting contractor—

 3) Does the Quoted Price Seem Reasonable?

 Again, as with any contractor, you should obtain multiple quotes.
-If the painter’s price seems too low, it could indicate inferior paint being used, or that corners will be cut.
+If the painter’s price seems too low.
+This could indicate inferior paint being used or that corners will be cut.
 Though in all fairness, that may not always be the case.
-If the price is too high, one might think ‘What is this painter doing or using that warrants a quote being so much higher than the other quotes?”
-As you gather quotes, be sure to ask what brand of paint the company uses, and what steps will be taken during the painting project to protect furniture, floors, windows, cabinets, counters, ceiling fans etc. Remember that not all paint or painting preparation is created equal!
+If the price is too high, it makes one think, “What is this painter doing or using that warrants a quote being so much higher than the other quotes?”
+As you gather quotes, be sure to ask what brand of paint the company uses.
+Also ask what steps will be taken during the painting project to protect furniture, floors, windows, cabinets, counters, ceiling fans etc. Remember that not all paint or painting preparation is created equal!

 4 ) Does the Company Offer References?

 Your Aunt Matilda’s opinion of a painting contractor may be all you need to place total faith in a local professional.
 Or, maybe a business associate highly recommended a particular painting contractor.
 Many times, word-of-mouth can carry a lot of weight in terms of a painting contractor’s business practices.
 But, if your prospective contractor is someone you have little information on, contacting previous customers, whom your contractor has referenced, is just one more step you can take in the right direction.
 It can help to ensure you are hiring the kind of painting professional that will make you glad you took the time to secure all those little details that add up to a painting professional you can rely on!

 Most painting contractors take on any type of painting work, from individual rooms or hallways to entire houses or commercial property.
 But, let’s assume the painting company is painting the interior.
 You can typically expect the following to happen:

 - Areas covered that won’t be painted, including windows, floors, counters, cabinets, etc.